oriolfarruslacasa/coroutines_proofconcept/README.md

-# coroutines_proofconcept
+# Proof of concept for Coroutines with Retrofit
-Proof of concept of using Kotlin's Coroutines with Retrofit, just for self-educational purposes.
+Just for self-educational purposes and understand the basic concepts of it.